varun-planview/release-automation/README.md

    - Verify branch names in configuration match actual GitHub branches
    - Check that the API token has access to pull request information

+7. **Branch not found warnings**
+   - Yellow warnings are informational and indicate fallback behavior
+   - Script automatically uses develop branch when current branch doesn't exist
+   - Previous branch warnings can be ignored if the branch hasn't been created yet

 ### Performance Considerations

 - **API Rate Limits**: GitHub API has rate limits; reduce `maxCommitsToFetch` if hitting limits
 - **Processing Time**: Scales with number of commits, repositories, and API response time
 - **Progress Indicators**: Console shows completion percentage and API call progress
 - **Configurable Limits**: Adjust `maxCommitsToFetch` based on your repository size and performance needs
+- **Optimized API Usage**: Script automatically prevents duplicate fetching when branches are identical
+- **Smart Branch Detection**: Avoids unnecessary API calls for non-existent branches

 ### Security Best Practices